 An idea that became painfully obvious last week when writer Stephen King made the stupid decision to criticise publishing house Hachette Book Group for refusing to release Woody Allen’s memoirs.
 In his tweet, King described the decision as “muzzling” and that he was worried about the consequences for the future.
 In a follow-up tweet, the writer mused “once you start, the next one is always easier”.
 It’s insane.
 As if the decision not to publish Allen’s book sets us on a direct path to some Orwellian nightmare or something.
 King wasn’t happy about the decision because he believed that Allen’s freedom of speech was being taken away from him.
 Which is bullshit.
 Freedom of speech isn’t something that gives everyone the right to publish a book.
 If it did, there would fewer struggling writers out there.

 Nobody is entitled to have a book published.
-A company making a decision to not publish a book isn’t an issue of censorship but a business one.
+A company making a decision to not publish a book isn’t an issue of censorship but a business decision.
 Yes, question why the decision was made in the first place.
-Question why it happened considering they were responsible for publishing Ronan Farrow’s expose of Harvey Weinstein and other high-profile abusers.
-Ronan Farrow, of course, being Allen’s son and brother of Dylan Farrow, Allen’s accuser.
+Question why it happened considering they were also responsible for publishing Ronan Farrow’s expose of Harvey Weinstein and other high-profile abusers.
 It’s not only a highly insensitive decision but a fairly immoral one if they really did keep it from Farrow.
 It stinks of an executive being blinded by dollar signs only to realise all too late that it would be a huge shitshow and potentially hurt their brand.
 But I’m not here to moan about greedy men (sorry, I’m making an assumption here but I guarantee a man agreed to this) making greedy decisions.

 If you think he’s a pedophile, don’t buy the book.
 Don’t go to his movies.
 Don’t go listen to him play jazz at the Carlyle.
 Vote with your wallets… by withholding it.
 In America, that’s how we do it.